franarama/golden-frog/README.md

 This program was a school assignment loosely based off the "Shuffled Frog Leaping Algorithm".

 The goal is to find what is called "The Golden Frog".
-First, one large array is created (a population) with random values between 0 and a max depending on user input.
-Each of these represent X, Y, and Z for the frogs that will eventually determine their "Fitness Value".
+First, one large array is created (a population of frogs) with random values between 0 and a max depending on user input.
+Each of these represent X, Y, and Z (different attributes) for the frogs that will eventually determine their "Fitness Value".
 The population is split up into 5 different memeplexes (groups), and the fitness values are calculated.
 (Each row represents a frog and the columns are attributes).
-The frogs with the lowest fitness values from each group are selected.
+The frogs with the lowest fitness values from each of the 5 groups are selected.
 Of the final five, one last comparison is done to find the golden frog.

 Here's how it works:

-1. The program takes 3 integers as user input from the command line.
-It then creates an array with 100 rows and 3 columns.
+1. The program takes 3 integers as user input from the command line that represent the max for X, Y and Z. It then creates an array with 100 rows and 3 columns.
 It populates the array by generating random numbers from 0 to MAX, where MAX is the user input for each column.
-(The first integer is column 1, second is column 2, and third is column 3).
+(The first integer is for column 1, second is column 2, and third is column 3).

 2. The array is then sorted and printed out.
 (Each line formatted as: [eg: P001 = 6, 13, 27 up until P100 where 6 is the X value, 13 is the Y value, and 27 is the Z value]).